Stephen Carr – Executive Director

 The ongoing success of the 20/20 Trust’s digital literacy programmes relies on both government support and partnerships with local communities.
 The regional coordinators and their local steering committees play an absolutely critical role in managing the roll out of Computers in Homes and other programmes in their regions.
 The results achieved are a tribute to their efforts and commitment to the programme.

-The 20/20 Trust is fortunate to have exceptional regional coordinators who provide the energy to drive the programmes in their local areas, supported by the national team and delivery partners.
+The 20/20 Trust is fortunate to have a team of exceptional regional coordinators, built and developed over the years.
+They provide the energy to drive the programmes in their local areas, supported by the national team and delivery partners.
+Contact details for the regional teams are here.